matus-kocik/django-template/README.md

     SECRET_KEY=your-new-secret-key
     ```

+    **Note:** Always keep your `SECRET_KEY` safe and never share it publicly.
+For CI/CD workflows, store it securely in GitHub Actions Secrets.

+9. Set up and update pre-commit hooks:

+    Pre-commit hooks help maintain code quality by running checks automatically.
+Follow these steps to set up and update them:

-8. Install pre-commit hooks:
+    1. Install pre-commit hooks:

         ```bash
         poetry run pre-commit install
         ```

-9. Auto-update pre-commit hooks:

-    To ensure you are using the latest versions of the pre-commit hooks, run:
+    2. Auto-update to the latest versions of the hooks:

         ```bash
         poetry run pre-commit autoupdate
         ```

-10. Run pre-commit hooks on all files:
+    3. Run pre-commit hooks on all files to ensure compliance:

         ```bash
         poetry run pre-commit run --all-files
         ```

-11. Start the Django project:
+10. Start the Django project:

     The template includes a pre-configured Django project named `src/config`.

-12. Create a new app:
+11. Create a new app:

     To create a new app, use the `startapp` command and specify the app name and its location within the `src/apps` directory.
 For example, to create an app named `my_app`: